Communipaw

-Communipaw is a neighborhood in Jersey City in Hudson County, New Jersey, United States.
+Communipaw is a neighborhood in Jersey City in Hudson County, in the U.S. state of New Jersey.
 It is located west of Liberty State Park and east of Bergen Hill, and the site of one of the earliest European settlements in North America.
 It gives its name to the historic avenue which runs from its eastern end near Liberty State Park Station through the neighborhoods of Bergen-Lafayette and the West Side that then becomes the Lincoln Highway.
 Communipaw Junction, or simply The Junction, is an intersection where Communipaw, Summit Avenue, Garfield Avenue, and Grand Street meet, and where the toll house for the Bergen Point Plank Road was situated.
-Communipaw Cove at Upper New York Bay, is part of the 36 acre state nature preserve in the park and one of the few remaining tidal salt marshes in the Hudson River estuary.
+Communipaw Cove at Upper New York Bay, is part of the 36 acre state nature preserve in the park and one of the few remaining tidal salt marshes in the New York–New Jersey Harbor Estuary.